Resources to find ideas, funding, and more on starting a business

 Once you’ve got an idea, you need to know other people will actually want your product or service.
 Start by understanding your buyer persona, i.e. the real people you plan to sell to.

 Once you’ve identified your ideal client, interviewing people who fit the bill should be an important component of your research.
 Show them a working demo of your product, ask what they like and what they don’t, how much they’d pay for it, how often they’d use it, and so on.

 An MVP is the simplest, most basic version of your tool or service possible.
 It’s functional enough to satisfy early customers and get a sense of what you should improve.

 Starting small with an MVP keeps your costs low to start but allows room for growth as the product continues to be validated.

 A business plan is a formalized document that details your business goals and the steps you’ll take to achieve them.
 This may include marketing strategy, budget, and financial projections and milestones.

-Your business plan also includes your company’s mission, vision, as well as long-term and short-term goals.
+Your business plan also includes your company’s mission, and vision, as well as long-term and short-term goals.
 This strategic planning helps guide the growth of your startup.

 Keep in mind that your MVP will not likely be enough to stay competitive in the market categories you choose.

-Optimizing your flywheel: Generating interest and demand (marketing the product), securing customers (selling the product), gauging satisfaction, improving the product based on feedback.
+Optimizing your flywheel: Generating interest and demand (marketing the product), securing customers (selling the product), gauging satisfaction, and improving the product based on feedback.
 Repeat.